 But it’s time to boot this sucker:

 After winning the final level, you return to the first level with all your points intact.
 That’s right!
 Another arcade-style game in which the main objective is basically to rack up points.
-I recommend trying it out first with the training option ON to get a good understating of the mechanics of the game and then turn it OFF to get points.
-And if you want a real challenge, then try the expert mode or get a friend to play against with.
+I recommend trying it out first with the training option on to get a good understating of the mechanics of the game and then turn it off to get points.
+And if you want a real challenge, then try the expert mode or get a friend to play against.

 Pipe Mania/Dream is one of those games that’s easy to learn but hard to master and it’s quite addictive and fun.
 The graphics and sound are simple but adequate for a puzzle game.
-Great for short periods of time and for younger players.
+I recommend it for short periods of time and for younger players.
 Click here to play in your own browser.

 But Pipe Mania did have a great influence and it’s not uncommon to find some puzzle based on it in modern games.
 It kind of felt out of the public memory but the core gameplay still remains in our collective memory.
 It might not have the accolade of Tetris nowadays but it’s still one of top puzzle games out there.

 So, what’s your favorite version of this game?
 Tell me by commenting below.
-I know that this week’s review was a bit short, but I promise next time we’ll take a look at a bigger and more complex game.
 Till then line up those pipes and keep on playing.